 What’s the Best Age for Bone Density Scan Consideration?

 We often recommend DEXA scans for women, age 50 or over, who are past menopause or have other risk factors for osteoporosis.
 The American College of Obstetricians and Gynecologists (ACOG) additionally recommends that all women who are over the age of 65 should have the screening test done.

-How Much Does It Cost?
+How Much Does a DEXA Scan Cost?

-Your Bone Densitometry may not be covered by your health plan.
-If this test is not covered by your health plan, you will be expected to pay for the test at the time of the appointment.
-The cost of the Bone Densitometry test itself is $120.
 Please call your health insurance carrier and verify your coverage for this test prior to the date of your appointment.
+Your bone densitometry may not be covered by your health plan.
 Medicare usually only covers this procedure once every 2 years unless you have a diagnosis of osteoporosis.
+If you don’t have coverage, you’ll be expected to pay for the test at the time of the appointment.
 Please be advised, when you see the provider to discuss results, there will also be a charge for an office visit.

-If a prior authorization is required for your health plan, please contact our Pre-certification Department at 804-897-2100 as soon as possible and ask for Meraris Bortner.
+If a prior authorization is required for your health plan, please contact our Pre-certification Department at 804-636-3404 as soon as possible and ask for Meraris Bortner.
 The procedure code for the test is 77080.
 If this test is not covered, payment will be due at the time of the appointment.

 - If possible, wear a bra with no underwire